 Heatmaps go a step beyond typical website stats (like visitor source and pages visited) to show you precisely how your visitors move around a page and where they click.

 They can really help you optimize the layout and elements on your home page, product pages, and category pages.

 9. Personalize your website

-Lots of studies show that customers want—and expect—personalized experiences that save them time and effort.
+As customer expectations are rising high, more and more studies show that customers want—and expect—personalized experiences that save them time and effort.
 For example:

 - 80% of consumers are more likely to buy from a company that provides a tailored experience.

 - 70% of consumers say that how well a company understands their individual needs impacts their loyalty.

 Still, there are relatively few businesses that actually focus on personalizing visitors’ website experience.